brettz9/asyouwish/README.md

 =================
 1. Expose custom APIs for nsIProcess and IndexedDB (if SDK does not do so)
-2. If at all possible, I would like to expose the ability to create genuine add-ons (which show up in the add-ons menu and are available at restart) without an XPI file and without needing to write one's own complex loading code.
+2. If at all possible, I would like to expose the ability to create genuine add-ons (which show up in the add-ons menu as well as being available at restart) without an XPI file and without needing to write one's own complex loading code.
 3. Blacklists might be a nice addition when whitelists are off.